JuanmaMenendez/website-change-monitor/README.md

 ## How it works

-The App request the `urlToCheck` every `checkingFrecuency` and if any of the `elementsToSearchFor` are detected, a notification is sent to your Slack channel and all the `emailsToAlert` list.
+The App request the `urlToCheck` every `checkingFrequency` and if any of the `elementsToSearchFor` are detected, a notification is sent to your Slack channel and all the `emailsToAlert` list.

 <br />